-Consideration should also be given to what is the appropriate sample you are looking to collect.
-For example, in your sampling plan, do you wish to collect 1m3 as quickly as possible because of the high number of sample points, or will it need to be collected more slowly so as to sample the air continuously throughout the operation of the aseptic process.
-Also make a note of the accuracy of the data each sampler is guaranteed to collect, whether it is easy to handle and implement in your operation, and that it is easy to keep clean and sterilised.
+You should also consider the appropriate sample to collect.
+For example, in your sampling plan, do you wish to collect 1m3 as quickly as possible due to the high number of sample points, or is slower, continuous sampling of the air throughout the operation of the aseptic process more appropriate?
+Also note the accuracy of the data each sampler is guaranteed to collect, whether the sampler is easy to handle and implement in your operation, and that it is easy to keep clean and sterilised.

-The EM process and equipment you use must be able to provide you with an accurate representation of your environment
+EM process and equipment must provide an accurate representation of the environment

-Your aseptic processes and EM equipment must be suited to the size of your manufacturing area, with the most effective number of sample points.
-You must be able to perform a risk assessment, to inform a sampling regime and make use of both active and passive methods for sample capture.
+Aseptic processes and EM equipment must be appropriate for the size of the manufacturing area, with the most effective number of sample points.
+Risk assessment must be possible to inform a sampling regime, and make use of both active and passive methods for sample capture.

 NEW!
 Revised Environmental Monitoring Process and Validation Guide